tensorfreitas/DCGAN-for-Bird-Generation/README.md

 ### DCGAN train

-Although I tried different architectures based on other papers and repositories, the best result was achieved using a traditional DCGAN architecture with LeakyReLu's in both the discriminator and the generator.
+Although I tried different architectures based on other papers and repositories, the best result was achieved using a traditional DCGAN architecture (see the code for more datails)

 In each training iteration:
 1. A batch of images of the original dataset is obtained and is normalized between -1 and 1.